 Several printing options – Prints text, photos and color documents.

-Prints on a variety of paper types – Compatible with glossy and matte photo paper, envelopes and range of paper sizes.
+Prints on a variety of paper types – Compatible with glossy and matte photo paper, card stock, envelopes and a wider range of paper sizes compared to laser printers.

 Easy to use – Printer manufacturers have made a point to make set up and maintenance easy since inkjets are so popular with home users.

 Low entry price – Inkjet printers don’t have as many bells and whistles making them less expensive to produce, and priced lower than most laser printers.
 There is a caveat to this though, which we’ll elaborate on very soon.